AhmedSherifH/Book-Scraper/README.md

 - Different hosts for both Manga and Comics
 - Download multiple chapters simultaneously
 - Lightweight and easy to use
-- Easy to understand and well documented code
+- Different file formats to download Manga and comics in
+- Different compression algorithms for .zip files

 ### Notes